-We may experience delays in obtaining the FDA's authorization to initiate clinical trials under future INDs, completing ongoing preclinical studies of our other product candidates, and initiating our planned preclinical studies and clinical trials.
+We may experience delays in obtaining the FDA's authorization to initiate clinical trials under future INDs, completing ongoing clinical studies of our product candidates due to a variety of factors, including the impact of COVID-19 at our clinical sites, and initiating our planned preclinical studies and clinical trials.
 Additionally, we cannot be certain that preclinical studies or clinical trials for our product candidates will begin on time, not require redesign, enroll an adequate number of subjects on time, or be completed on schedule, if at all.
 Clinical trials can be delayed or terminated for a variety of reasons, including delays or failures related to:

-- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials; - delays in obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - obtaining institutional review board (IRB) approval at each clinical trial site; - · recruiting an adequate number of suitable patients to participate in a clinical trial; - · having subjects complete a clinical trial or return for post-treatment follow-up; - · clinical trial sites deviating from clinical trial protocol or dropping out of a clinical trial; - addressing subject safety concerns that arise during the course of a clinical trial; - · adding a sufficient number of clinical trial sites; or - obtaining sufficient product supply of product candidate for use in preclinical studies or clinical trials from third-party suppliers.
+- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials; - delays in obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - obtaining institutional review board (IRB) approval at each clinical trial site; - recruiting an adequate number of suitable patients to participate in a clinical trial: - having subjects complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from clinical trial protocol or dropping out of a clinical trial; - addressing subject safety concerns that arise during the course of a clinical trial; - · adding a sufficient number of clinical trial sites; or - obtaining sufficient product supply of product candidate for use in preclinical studies or clinical trials from third-party suppliers.